Who We Are

 MADELINE NOBIDA

-Madeline Nobida (she/her) received her B.A. in Dance from the World Arts and Cultures/Dance Department (WACD) at the University of California, Los Angeles.
-She is a multidisciplinary artist with experience in dance, video production and photography.
+Madeline Nobida (she/her) is a multidisciplinary artist across dance, video production, and photography.
 She grew up training with Bay Area dance crews Chapkis Dance Family and Funk Beyond Control.

 BELLA STENVALL

 Bella is invested in dance as a critical tool for cultural placemaking and has written articles about dance and international policy, and curated and moderated performance panels about dance as a critical placemaking both nationally and internationally.
-She recently a dance and disability field study for the National Endowment for the Arts.
+She led a dance and disability field study for the National Endowment for the Arts.
 She is a moreArt Engaging Artists Fellow and Teaching Artist with Yaa Samar!
 Dance Theatre.